-To start with, it had me make some goals - what did I want to get out of the event, so I sat down with John before hand and we each came up with our "If I can do _______ then I will have had a successful PSG".
+To start with, it has made me make some goals like what did I want to get out of the event.
+So, I sat down with John before hand and we each came up with our "If I can do _______ then I will have had a successful PSG".
 I was so surprised at how this simple step made me think differently about how I prepared and packed for the trip.

-John said he wanted to be able to drum, as much as possible, at the bonfire circle, so I made sure I geared things for him to have late nights and quiet mornings (well at least as much as one can with 7 little ones in a 24 foots trailer).
+John said he wanted to be able to drum, as much as possible, at the bonfire circle, and I made sure I geared things for him to have late nights and quiet mornings (well, as much as one can with 7 little ones in a 24 foot trailer).

-My goals were for the kids to have fun, make new friends, and have healthy meals without a lot of cooking, so I did a lot of baking a head of time, prepped all the veggies, and had a meal plan in place.
-Then I made sure that we set up a nice safe yard area in front where the kids could play and hang out, and I could keep an eye on them.
+My goals were for the kids to have fun, make new friends, and have healthy meals without a lot of cooking, and I did a lot of baking ahead of time, prepped all the veggies, and had a meal plan in place.
+Then I made sure we set up a nice safe yard area in front where the kids could play, hang out, and I could keep an eye on them.